AlbanMarku/GunLogicExperiment/README.md

 - Create a gun object with stats.
 - Reload by adding missing bullets into mag.
 - Reload by dumping the entire mag.
-- Relods do not fill the max capacity if there was no chambered round.
+- Reloads do not fill the max capacity if there was no chambered round.
 - Mag can be detached with remaing round still in chamber and fireable.
 - Detached mag can be reinserted or discarded, wasting the remaining ammo.